AequilibraE/aequilibrae/docs/source/roadmap.rst

 Roadmap
 =======

-As AequilibraE is project with an incredibly small team and no source of funding, it is not feasible to determine a precise schedule for the development of new features or even a proper roadmap of specific developments.
+As AequilibraE is a project with an incredibly small team and no source of funding, it is not feasible to determine a precise schedule for the development of new features or even a proper roadmap of specific developments.

 However, there are a number of enhancements to the software that we have already identified and that we intend to dedicate some time to in the future.

+* Network data model
+    * Introduce centroid connector data type to replace inference that all links connected to centroids are connectors

 * Traffic assignment

     * Re-development of the path-finding algorithm to allow for turn penalties/bans
     * Implementation of network simplification to improve performance of path-finding

 * Public Transport